 Views on Gravel-Packing of Wells

 Although there are differences in views and practice adopted by LFG well drilling contractors, it is normal that no gravel or any other material is placed in the annulus between the well rising pipe.
-Gravel packs tend to prevent differential settlement between the liner and the well head which is a thing to be avoided.
-Furthermore it has been observed that where a gravel pack has been used with certain types of liner the entire well pipe structure has sheared, as a consequence of being too rigid.
+Gravel packs tend to prevent differential settlement between the liner and the well head, which is something to be avoided.
+Furthermore, it has been observed that where a gravel pack has been used with certain types of liner, the entire well pipe structure has sheared, as a consequence of being too rigid.

 Landfill Gas Extraction Well Design – Well-Head Details

-The top of the landfill restoration cap (or liner) is usually set at approximately 2.5m below ground level to accommodate this thickness of covering soils materials.
+The top of the landfill restoration cap (or liner) is usually set at approximately 2.5m below ground level to accommodate the thickness of covering soil materials.
 The use of a well head with a sleeved top pipe is good.
-When settlement takes place the idea is that the wellhead slides over the liner and no stresses build up which otherwise usually brings problems at a later date.
+When settlement takes place, the idea is that the wellhead slides over the liner and no stresses build up, which otherwise usually brings problems at a later date.
 When finally installed with the lateral flange connections are placed on the floor of the pipe trench.
-They are sealed around with bentonite slurry.
+They are sealed with bentonite slurry.

 Incentives are Available in Some US States for Landfill Gas Extraction and Collection